30 BEAUTIFUL Banff Lakes You Have To Visit

 Swimming in Johnson Lake in the summer

-The trail works its way through the forest and offers some astounding views out over the lake back to Cascade Mountain looming high above.
+The trail works its way through the forest and offers some astounding views out over the lake back to Cascade Mountain, looming high above.
 The lake is tranquil and a great place to go stand up paddleboarding or even take a swim if you’re brave enough.
 Keep an eye out for a rope swing!
-PS this can be one of the best Banff lakes to ice skate on in the winter.
+PS this can be one of the best lakes to ice skate on in the winter.

 Vermilion Lakes